aeyobd/dwarfs/thesis/introduction.md

 Today, we know the Milky Way system is teeming with satellites. [@fig:mw_satellite_system] shows the MW satellite system, including dwarf galaxies, ambiguous systems, and globular clusters.
 Advances in telescopes and observations has accelerated progress on the nature of dwarf galaxy and introduced new questions.
 Deep digital photometric surveys have more than quadrupled the number of known Milky Way dwarf galaxies [@simon2019].
 Upcoming and ongoing surveys, like the Vera Rubin Observatory's Legacy Survey for Space and Time, will continue to probe fainter and fainter dwarf galaxies.
 In addition, large aperture multi-object spectrographs have revealed the detailed and complex inner chemodynamical structure of dwarf galaxies.
 Beyond precise structural and kinematic properties of dwarf galaxies, modern observations allow for the separation of multiple stellar populations, detailed constraints on the dark matter density profiles, and hints of tidal disruption or stellar halos.

 Of local dwarfs, the classical systems still remain the best studied and with most strongly constrained parameters.
 While extending 1-2 degrees across the sky, making deriving properties trickier [e.g., @mateo1998], these dwarfs contain large numbers of bright (giant) stars, allowing thousands of stars to be observed with deep photometry and spectroscopy [e.g., @tolstoy+2023; @pace+2020].
-As a result, the determination of fundamental properties such as the position, size, orientation, distances, proper motions, line-of-sight (LOS) velocities, and velocity dispersions $\sigma_v$, are all relatively well constrained today and show excellent convergence among different works.
+As a result, the determination of fundamental properties such as the position, size, orientation, distances, proper motions, line-of-sight (LOS) velocities, and velocity dispersions $\sigma_v$, are all relatively well constrained and converged among different studies today.
 However, ongoing research continues to redefine our understanding of the detailed structure of Milky Way satellites, hinting that these objects may be more complex than at first glance.

-Observations of dwarf galaxies have been the origin of several *small-scale* problems in cosmology [e.g., @bullock+boylan-kolchin2017].
+Observations of dwarf galaxies have been the origin of several disputes or *small-scale* problems in cosmology [see review @bullock+boylan-kolchin2017].
 For example, the mismatch between the expected number of dwarf galaxies from simulations and the observed abundance was known as the *missing satellites problem*.

-*Core Cusp Problem*.
-One of the open questions in dwarf galaxy evolution is the formation of dark matter *cores* where the density becomes constant instead $\rho \sim 1$.
-A leading theory is cores form through of baryonic effects and feedback.
-If dark matter deviates from $\Lambda$CDM, then the NFW density profile may not describe halos anymore. *Warm* dark matter, relativistic in the early universe but cooler now, smooths out small-scale features and softens the cusps of dark matter halos. *Self-interacting* dark matter instead can form cores but also the cores can collapse into a density peak.
+Additionally, a number of observations showed that many dwarf galaxies, but not all, possess dark matter "cores" as measured from circular velocity curves [e.g., @moore1994; @adams+2014; @oh+2015] or dwarf spheroidal [albeit less constraining, e.g., @walker+penarrubia2011; @read+walker+steger2019].
+As a result, numerous alternative forms of dark matter have been advocated as solutions. *Warm* dark matter, relativistic in the early universe but cooler now, smooths out small-scale features and softens the cusps of dark matter halos. *Self-interacting* dark matter instead can form cores but also the cores can collapse into a density peak.

-- @walker+penarrubia2011: measuring cores and cusps
-- @oh+2011 survey of cusyp / cored dwarf galaxies.

-Understanding the p
+However, these tensions have eased as a result of better consideration of baryonic physics.
+For instance, understanding observational limitations and completeness [e.g., @kim+peter+hargis2018].
+Recent hydrodynamic simulations in particular have shown that strong feedback can produce dark matter cores [e.g., @tollet+2016; @fitts+2017; @orkney+2021].
+Altogether, the challenges and discussion around if $\Lambda$CDM correctly predicts the properties illustrates how dwarf galaxies represent ongoing

 ## Stellar density profiles

 Surface density profiles efficiently characterize the shape of a galaxy.
 At the most basic, fitting stellar densities provide properties such as the shape, location, size, and orientation of a dwarf galaxy.
-However, the details of a stellar density profile are essential for interpreting the total mass of dwarf galaxies, their assembly and dynamical history, and understanding correlations between dwarf galaxies (REFS).
+However, the details of a stellar density profile are essential for interpreting the total mass of dwarf galaxies, their assembly and dynamical history, and understanding correlations between dwarf galaxies [e.g., @herrmann+hunter+elmegreen2013, @querci+2025, @lee+2018].

-Typically, three different surface density profiles are applied to dwarf galaxies: Exponential, Plummer, or a King profile [e.g., @munoz+18; @cicuendez+2018].
+Typically, four different surface density profiles are applied to dwarf galaxies: Exponential, Plummer, King, or Sérsic profiles [e.g., @munoz+18].
 The exponential profile is perhaps the simplest, as a 1-parameter profile
 $$
 \Sigma_{\rm exp} = \Sigma_0\exp(-R / R_s)
 $$

-For a long time, exponential surface density profiles have been used as an description for spiral galaxies (see discussion before).
+For a long time, exponential surface density profiles have been used as a description for spiral galaxies [@mateo1998; discussion below].

 To fit globular cluster density profiles, @plummer1911 proposed a 1-parameter solution for a density polytrope^[where density and pressure are assumed to be correlated],
 $$
 \Sigma_{\rm Plummer} = \frac{M}{\pi R_h^2}\frac{1}{(1 + (R/R_h)^2)^2},
 $$

 where $M$ is the total mass and $R_h$ is the 2D half-light radius.
-Now superceded by the King profile for globular clusters, the Plummer model is still a good fit to dwarf spheroidals and XXX.
+Now mostly superseded by the King profile for globular clusters, the Plummer model is still a good fit to dwarf spheroidal [e.g., moskowitz+walker2020].

-The @king1962 profile, also an empirical fit to globular clusters, is also commonly applied to .
-This density profile includes an additional parameter $R_t$, a truncation radius where the density sharply drops to 0.
+The @king1962 profile, also an empirical fit to globular clusters, is also often applied to dwarf galaxies, especially in older literature.
+Using three parameters, a core radius $R_c$, a truncation radius $R_t$, and a characteristic density, $\Sigma_0$, the  King profile is
 $$
-\Sigma_{\rm King} = \Sigma_0\left(\frac{1}{\sqrt{1 + (R/R_c)^2}} - \frac{1}{\sqrt{1+(R_t/R_c)^2}}\right)
+\Sigma_{\rm King} = \Sigma_0\left(\frac{1}{\sqrt{1 + (R/R_c)^2}} - \frac{1}{\sqrt{1+(R_t/R_c)^2}}\right).
 $$

-Where $R_c$ is the characteristic "core" radius and $\Sigma_0$ is a characteristic density related to the total mass.
+In much of the older literature, $R_t$ was often called and interpreted as "tidal radius" as well, after the similar interpretation for globular clusters [e.g., @IH1995, @hodge1961].

-Finally, the Sérsic profile represents a generalization of an exponential profile, and describes galaxies of many kinds well.
+Finally, the @sersic1963 profile represents a generalization of an exponential profile, and describes most galaxy light profiles well.
 Typically parameterized in terms of a half-light radius $R_h$, the density at half-light radius $\Sigma_h$ and a Sérsic index $n$, the profile's equation is
 $$
-\Sigma_{\rm Sérsic} = \Sigma_0 \exp\left[-b_n \,  \left((R/R_h)^{1/n} - 1\right)\right]
+\Sigma_{\rm S\acute ersic} = \Sigma_0 \exp\left[-b_n \,  \left((R/R_h)^{1/n} - 1\right)\right]
 $$
-where $b_n$ is a constant depending on $n$.
-Less commonly used in studies of dwarf galaxies, @munoz+2018 advocate for using the Sérsic profile since the added flexibility allows for more profiles to be fit.
+where $b_n$ is a constant depending on $n$. $n=1$ provides an exponential profile and $n=4$ recovers @devaucouleurs1948's profile for elliptical galaxies.
+While a Sérsic profile is not always used for dwarf galaxies, @munoz+2018 advocate for using the Sérsic profile since the added flexibility allows for more profiles to be fit.

-While there are not clear theoretical explanations why any profile is best, the Exponential stellar density profile is commonly assumed as a single parameter density profile which fits many dwarf galaxies well [e.g., @eskridge1988a; @hodge1971a; @hodge1991b; @IH1995; @binggeli+cameron1991 but with nuclear regions and only for Mb < -16 virgo; @caldwell+bothun1987; @simon+2005].

-@faber+lin1983 demonstrated that an Exponential density profile is a reasonable empirical  fit to dwarf galaxies, theorizing that dwarf spheroidal evolve from exponential disks, maintaining a similar light profile.

-As a result, many studies assume an exponential density profile in theoretical or observational modelling [e.g., @MV2020a; @kowalczyk+2013].

-@lelli+2014 (example of using exponential.)
+While there are not clear theoretical explanations why any profile is best, the Exponential density profile is commonly assumed for dwarf spheroidal galaxies. @faber+lin1983 was one of the first to demonstrate that an Exponential density profile is a reasonable empirical  fit to dwarf galaxies, theorizing that dwarf spheroidal evolve from exponential disk galaxies, maintaining a similar light profile.
+Many later photometric works for dwarf spheroidal galaxies apply exponential fits, finding that exponential and king profiles perform similarly [@mateo1998; @IH1995; @mcconnachie+irwin2006; @cicuendez+2018].
+As a result, many studies assume an exponential density profile in theoretical or observational modelling [e.g., @kormendy1985; @martin+2016 @MV2020a; @battaglia+2022; @kowalczyk+2013].
+On the other hand, some authors fitting Sérsic profiles (often in addition to Exponential), often concluding that the added flexibility of a Sérsic produces better fits [@vanzee+barton+skillman2004; @munoz+2018; @wang+2019].
+Note that the Sérsic indicies are typically $n \lesssim 1$, implying that most galaxies tend to be an exponential or slightly steeper.

+Beyond local group dwarf spheroidals, exponential densities appear to be common, but sometimes with modifications.
+In particular, many extragalactic dwarf Elliptical and blue compact / Irr galaxies galaxies are fit well with an exponential + central cusp / nuclear region [@caldwell+bothun1987,  @noeske+2003].

-However, an exponential profile was often noted to not fit every dwarf galaxy.
+However, an exponential profile was often noted to not fit every dwarf galaxy, particular for more distant dwarf galaxies.
 Even starting from @aparicio1997,  and @graham+guzman2003  [for coma cluster dE], some people have noted deviations from this simple empirical rule.
-Additionally, @hunter+elmegreen; @herrmann+hunter+elmegreen2013; @herrmann+hunter+elmegreen2016 note that at least in a photometric sample of more distant dwarf disky/Irr/blue compact dwarfs, that many or most dwarfs show deviations from exponential profiles.
+Additionally, @hunter+elmegreen; @herrmann+hunter+elmegreen2013; @herrmann+hunter+elmegreen2016; @lee+2018 note that at least in a photometric sample of more distant dwarf disky/Irr/blue compact dwarfs, that many or most dwarfs show two-part exponential profiles.
 Irr do represent a substantially different class though so it is unclear if these conclusions apply.

-Interestingly, many works also show that differences between the different density profiles remain barely significant for some galaxies [e.g., @cicuendez+2018]. @wang+2019 for Fornax showing similar performance but favour Sérsic, @mcconnachie+irwin2006 for Exp, Plummer, King in other galaxies.
+Note that while diversity is also commented on here, dwarf galaxies with outer flattening profiles are often a minority in these studies.

+Altogether, while there is some natural variation in the density profiles of dwarf galaxies, an exponential is an excellent first-order approximation.
+Typically, deviations from exponentials are in a direction of steeper outer cutoff or changes to the inner slope of a dwarf galaxy (due to a nuclear region/etc.).
+As such, deviations in directions of density profiles becoming steeper in the very outer regions are unusual.
+Explaining the origin, similarity, and diversity of dwarf galaxy density profiles is a pressing question in our theories of dwarf galaxy formation and evolution.

+- @caldwell+1992 mostly well fit outer exponential, inner deviations photometric M31

-- @makarov+2012 isolated local volume dwarf galaxy with central deprivation compared to exponential, spheroidal
+- @makarov+2012 isolated local volume dwarf galaxy with central deprivation but otherwise exponential.

-- @martin+2016, exponential fits to many pandas dwarf galaxies

 - @moskowitz+walker2020, generalized plummer fits.
+Typically steeper and normal models similar, so not significant differences.

+- Figure out how to relate steeper ^^ model, King, and Exponential...